gregwebs/err2/README.md

 The mandatory use of the `defer` might prevent some code optimisations like function inlining.
 If you have highly performance sensitive code it is best not to use this library, particularly in functions that are not benchmarked.

-The following form introduces no overhead:
+The following form introduces no overhead in all Go versions:

 ``` go
 x, err := f()
 err3.Check(Err)
 ```

-This form introduces minimal overhead.
+This form introduces minimal overhead in go 1.19, but in other versions (including go 1.20 which you can verify by setting `GOEXPERIMENT=unified`) introduces no overhead.
-On My Mac M1 it shows as taking an additional 1.7 nanoseconds, which is 6x slower than the original.
+On go 1.19 it shows as taking an additional 1.7 nanoseconds, which is 6x slower than the original.

 ``` go
 _ = err3.Check1(f())